top of page

 My Teaching

 For about 10 years I taught my models and methods for Stanford's Department of Computer Science.
 As my interest evolved away from technology, I also changed departments.
-Today my teaching appointment is through Health and Human Performance in the Department of Medicine within the Stanford School of Medicine.
+Today my teaching appointment is through Stanford Living Education in the Department of Medicine within the Stanford School of Medicine.

 Usually I keep my class sizes small, and students apply to join by doing a small project that shows their skills in judgment and communication.
 I try to admit a diverse group--from different majors, ages, ethnicities--because I believe this makes a better class for everyone.
 (And sorry: I don't allow auditors, though sometimes I will welcome a guest to join one or two classes.)